rsa17826/vex-plus-plus/readme.md

 - **Scythe**: kills the player on contact and will spin counterclockwise

+  -rotatable

   - **settings**:
     - **color**
     - **attachesToThings**

-- **star**: when the player collects this it will stay collected

-  - i plan to add a star counter to show how many stars you have collected and the total for current level and for all inner levels
+- **star**: when the player collects this it will stay collected. the star counter in the top left shows the current number of stars collected and total for the current level. the inner levels will have their star counter on the block before entering.
-  - i plan to make it so that it remembers which stars have been collected and not just if a star has been collected

   - **settings**:
     - **color**
     - **attachesToThings**

 - **death boundary**: kills the player on contact

+  -scalable

   - **settings**:
     - **color**

 - **block death boundary**: kills most moving blocks on contact including collected keys and removes effects from the player when the player enters

+  - scalable
   - effects removed are
     - speed lever
     - low gravity lever